Frequently Asked Questions

 Who serves on the Foundation Board and how are the trustees chosen?

-There are seven Trustees, nominated by the Church Officer Nominating Team and elected by the Congregation.
-The current Trustees fill the term of a resigning Trustee by their own process.
-Trustees are elected for an initial 4 year term with the possibility of re-election for an additional three year term.
-At that point the Trustees must take at least one year off before serving a final one year for a total of eight years allowed for any given person.
+Nine trustees, nominated by the Congregation Nominating Committee, are elected by the Congregation.
+Trustees are elected for an initial 4-year term with the possibility of re-election for an additional 3-year term.
+At that point the Trustee must take at least one year off before being eligible to serve a final 2-year term, for a total of nine years, the maximum allowed for any given person.
+Trustee resignation vacancies are filled by the Board.

 Who are the current Trustees?